bot13956/barplot_marketing_emails/README.md

 Date: 11/24/2018

-marketing_emails.csv: The data set obtained from collecting emails in my inbox from July to black friday
+marketing_emails.csv: The data set obtained from collecting emails in my inbox from July to black friday in 2018

 marketing_emails.R: R code to general barplots for visualization